The inclusive Higgs boson cross-section in gluon-gluon fusion in soft-virtual approximation at fourth order in QCD: Conclusion

 We also assess the residual theoretical uncertainties.
 The scale uncertainty, primarily due to soft gluon emission, is reduced to about $2\%$ at this order, down from roughly $4\%$ at N3LO.
 To evaluate PDF-related uncertainties, we examine a number of modern PDF sets, determined at NNLO accuracy.
 We find that the associated uncertainties for any given PDF set are generally below $2\%$, but the cross-section predictions obtained with all PDF sets differ among each other by up to $7\%$.
 The dominant source of uncertainty in this repect arises from the strong coupling $\alpha_s$.
 From its variation within the $1\sigma$ range, we find an uncertainty of approximately $4\%$.
 In addition, we investigate the effect of using the approximate N3LO PDF sets {\tt MSHT20an3lo\_as118} and {\tt NNPDF40\_an3lo\_as\_01180}.
 For both sets, we observe a downward shift in the central values of the cross-sections relative to the predictions with NNLO PDFs.
 However, the cross-sections predictions from both sets differ among each other by $4\%$ despite identical values of $\alpha_s(m_Z)$ used.

 In summary, the Higgs boson cross section in gluon-gluon fusion is known very accurately in perturbative QCD, but the choices of the value for the strong coupling and the PDF set remain sizable sources of uncertainty, which requires further study in the future.
+Nevertheless, obtaining the complete N4LO correction would be highly desirable, as it would improve the accuracy of the soft-virtual approximation at this order.